chrisi/chartui/README.md

 ChartUI is a very simple UI for [ChartMuseum](https://chartmuseum.com/).

-What is can do currently:
+What it can do currently:

 * It lists all helmcharts and its versions.
 * It shows the default values of the helmchart.